official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 Manning on 8 March, as part of the collection of “background briefs that you asked for”, for the meeting with President Bush in April.[^93]

-[^91]  The Guardian, 8 March 2002, Cabinet concern grows over Blair’s tough talk on Iraq.
+[^91]:  The Guardian, 8 March 2002, Cabinet concern grows over Blair’s tough talk on Iraq.
-[^92] Minute Dodd to Manning, 5 April 2002, ‘Iraq’.
+[^92]: Minute Dodd to Manning, 5 April 2002, ‘Iraq’.
-[^93] Minute Manning to Prime Minister, 8 March 2002, ‘Briefing for the US’.
+[^93]: Minute Manning to Prime Minister, 8 March 2002, ‘Briefing for the US’.

 432

-The Report of the Iraq Inquiry261.
-The Cabinet Office paper described the UK’s policy objectives on Iraq as:
+261. The Cabinet Office paper described the UK’s policy objectives on Iraq as:

 “Within our objectives of preserving peace and stability in the Gulf and ensuring energy security, our current objectives towards Iraq are: